Offices and Resources

 Student-Led Community Service Programs - Student interns coordinate nine service programs: Mentor Program, Adopt-A-Grandparent, Story Time, Classroom Connections, Events & Reflection, Bilingual United, Spring Break and Service Trips, Whitman Teaches The Movement, and the Buddy Program.

-Community Service Consultations - The SEC team connects individuals and groups with volunteer opportunities and also supports Greek philanthropy and the Community Service House.
+Community Service Consultations - The CCEC team connects individuals and groups with volunteer opportunities and also supports Greek philanthropy and the Community Service House.

 416 E Main St.